Youth Orchestra Day of Celebration | Sunday, 9 May

 Carnival of Orchestras

-At 6pm, there will be a Carnival of Orchestras, an online, play-along at home performance featuring young players aged 7 to 12, from nine junior orchestras steered by St Agnes’ Community Centre for Music & the Arts, Crumlin, Dublin.
+At 6pm, there was a Carnival of Orchestras, an online, play-along at home performance featuring over 150 young players aged 6 to 12, from nine junior orchestras steered by St Agnes’ Community Centre for Music & the Arts, Crumlin, Dublin.

 You can learn more about the Carnival of Orchestras here

-We hope you can join us as we celebrate our youth orchestras and keep the music going!
+We hope you enjoy as we celebrate our youth orchestras and keep the music going!

 We are very thankful to the Arts Council for continuing to support us.